NikitaSikalov/GraphVisAlgoEvaluation/README.md

 ### Results

-Below you can see visualization of algorithms implementation for finding edges from one particular vertex:
+Below you can see visualization of algorithm implementation for finding edges from one particular vertex:

 ![](./cv_results/sample1/crawler.gif)